- What is Cluster Headache?

 - Is there a test to diagnose CH?

 No; however, most headache specialist neurologists will order an MRI scan to rule out any other possible cause of our excruciating pain.
 If the MRI is clear, well at least you know there is nothing else nasty going on in your brain!
+Diagnosis is made by taking a very detailed case history and it is useful to keep a headache diary to show your headache neurologist; date, time, length of attack, pain scaled between 1 [almost nothing] and 10 [unbearable pain], what meds you took.

-- How do I get oxygen prescribed?
+- How do I change my name or address?